Last Updated on by

 Financial capacity of clients is not the same.
 And this must be considered to know the percentage of fees each client can afford to pay at any particular time.

-For instance, if you charge a roadside mechanic, who hired you for his legal issues, the same rate you bill start-ups or a civil servant.
+For instance, if you charge a roadside mechanic, who hired you for his legal matters, the same rate you bill start-ups or a civil servant.
 Apparently, he won’t be able to pay.
 And he might disappear with unpaid bills.

 From experience, I have discovered that some clients delay payment of professional fees because they have tight budgets.
 While others deliberately withhold lawyers’ professional fees.
 The first group of clients obviously won’t pay professional fees when they have tight budgets.
 But whenever their budgets loosen a bit they quickly run to their lawyers and clear their bills.
 The second group of clients won’t pay even if they are financially buoyant.